pulumi/pulumi-awsx/nodejs/awsx/lb/README.md

 import * as aws from "@pulumi/aws";
 import * as awsx from "@pulumi/awsx";

+export default async () => {
     // Creates an NLB associated with the default Vpc for this region.
 Pass 'external: true' to make the NLB
     // externally accessible
     const nlb1 = await awsx.lb.NetworkLoadBalancer.create("nlb1", { external: true });

     // To create an NLB for a different Vpc, simply pass it in: const vpc = await awsx.ec2.Vpc.create(...);
     const nlb2 = await awsx.lb.NetworkLoadBalancer.create("nlb2", { vpc, external: true });
+};
 ```

 Once created, an NLB can be used to create both [`Listeners`](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-listeners.html) and [`TargetGroups`](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html).
 By default, a Listener needs at least one TargetGroup that it can route requests to.
 So, if a Listener is created without specifying a TargetGroup, one will be automatically created.
 For example: